 As we mentioned in our RAW vs JPEG article, shooting in RAW allows you full control over white balance when editing your photos.
 However, shooting in RAW is not the absolute white balance fix.
 First and most importantly, there may be situations where you have mixed lighting, e.g. flash in tungsten rooms, window light in fluorescent rooms, etc; Understanding white balance and color temperatures will help you mitigate (or accentuate) the effects of the mixed lighting to suit your desired results.

-Without memorizing any definitions or complex concepts, lets start off with understanding what we have to work with.
+Without memorizing any definitions or complex concepts, let’s start off with understanding what we have to work with.
 Our cameras are pretty smart these days, but AWB (Auto White Balance) isn’t always going to yield your desired results.
 In general, AWB does a good job guessing temperatures in daylight.
 However, at night time or when shooting indoors, you are going to want to manually set your white balance.
 Every Camera is a little different, but in general you’ll find the white balance settings somewhere in basic options of the Menu.
 The image on the left is a visual representation of the white balance settings on a Canon 50D.

-In it’s most basic sense, match the icon with your current lighting situation.
-Most of the icons are pretty self explanatory, with the sun obviously representing sunlight and the bolt of light representing flash.
+In its most basic sense, match the icon with your current lighting situation.
+Most of the icons are pretty self-explanatory, with the sun obviously representing sunlight and the bolt of light representing flash.
 With such useful icons, many photographers end their white balance learning there.
 But let’s look again.

 The K setting in your white balance settings is arguably the most important white balance setting to understand, as you’ll have a hard time using Gels and correcting mixed lighting without understanding kelvins.
 Try scrolling over the “K” setting, as you see in the image on the left, and scrolling all the way down to 2500K.
 If you take a picture, your image is likely blueish (the degree of blue depending on your current lighting situation).
 Now scroll to the opposite end to the 10,000K and take a picture.
 Your image is likely orange.
 In the simplest terms, the more you increase the K, the more orange the image becomes; and the more you decrease the K, the more blue the image becomes.
 The advantage of using the K option, as opposed to the other icons, is that you can check your images and adjust accordingly, instead of settling for a preset.

 Everything seems pretty straight forward so far right?
 Well now it’s important to check out the chart on the left.
 In the chart, you will see that the lower the Kelvin the more orange the color of the light, conversely, the higher the Kelvin the more blue the color of the light.
 So what exactly does this mean?
 Well, this means that if we are shooting in a Tungsten (3000K) lit room, setting our cameras to 3000K will result in the light being “neutral” or white.
-If we go down from there to say 2500K, the light will turn more blue and hence we would be “cooling off” the image, and if we go up from there say to 3500K the light will turn more yellow/orange and hence we would be “warming up” the image.
+If we go down from there to say 2500K, the light will turn more blue and hence we would be “cooling off” the image, and if we go up, say to 3500K, the light will turn more yellow/orange and hence we would be “warming up” the image.

 When you hear someone say, “I prefer to produce my pictures slightly on the warmer side” or perhaps “slightly on the cooler side.”
 That isn’t a reference to the actual temperature of the color, but rather it is a reference to how the white balance is set in relation to the temperature of the light in the scene.
 For example, the person that prefers slightly warmer images would post produce a Tungsten (3000K) image to have a white balance of 3300K.
-Thus, the overall color would be more yellow and more warm.
+Thus, the overall color would be more yellow and warmer.
 To make daylight sun (5500K) look warm, that same person would post produce it with a white balance of perhaps 5700K or some amount above 5500K where the light is neutral and white.

 Conversely, if someone prefers their images “cooler” they would do the opposite.
 If the light in the image was Tungsten (3000K) or Daylight (5500K) they would post produce with a white balance of 2800K or 5300K respectively.
 Any temperature setting lower than the color temperature of the light in a scene, will yield a more blue or “cooler” image.
 Let’s recap with the following chart: